 - Medications, such as the ones that treat inflammatory bowel disease (IBD).

-Skin disease symptoms vary significantly, depending on what condition you have.
-Skin changes are not always due to skin diseases.
 For example, you may get a blister from wearing ill-fitting shoes.
-However, when skin changes show up with no known cause, they may be linked to an underlying condition.
+However, when changes show up with no known cause, they may be linked to an underlying condition.

 - Dry skin.